AHeimberger/Travis-CI-Test-And-Template/README.md

 - Wuhuu I can checkout my github repository in my docker container.
 Had just problems with my directory and user rights. (since 584ce5bad)
 - Add entrypoint shell script and add entrypoint to dockerfile, default cmd is help
 - Add a build schedule within travis ci
+- Added copy functionality, this way its possible to check something without pushing it :)